-Experimenting with your hair color can be a fun way to shake up your look or get through a stifled style period.
-(Landing on the specific shade you want can also be a source of stress, but once you land on a decision you're happy with it's pretty close to the best feeling.)
-While it's much cheaper than shelling out for a new wardrobe, getting coloring your hair is still an investment, and you want to make sure it lasts as long as possible, which means knowing when to wash hair after coloring.
+Experimenting with your hair color can be a fun way to change up your look or get through a stifled style period.
+(Finding the specific shade you want can also be a source of stress, but once you land on a decision you're happy with, it's pretty close to the best feeling.)
+While it's much cheaper than shelling out for a new wardrobe, coloring your hair is still an investment, and you want to make sure it lasts as long as possible, which means knowing when to wash hair after coloring.

-The number one trick to ensuring that happens: considering your aftercare routine — like which color-safe products to buy, how often to go in for touch-ups, and what to know before you wash your hair to prevent any fading.
-That's right, washing your hair is often framed as a key cause of fading color, but it turns out, the answer to your burning question, "When can I wash my hair after dyeing it?," is less about when, and more about how.
+Proper maintenance is the number one way to ensure your color stays looking fresh, from the color-safe products to buy to how often to go in for touch-ups, and knowing the rules of washing to prevent fading.
+That's right, washing your hair is often framed as a key cause of fading color, but as it turns out, the answer to your burning question, "When can I wash my hair after dyeing it?," is less about when and more about how.

 To help explain, we asked a colorist for everything you need to know.

-How Long Should I Wait to Wash My Hair After Dyeing It?
+How Long to Wait to Wash Hair After Coloring

 Why Is My Color Fading?